SKY-AK05/Annotation_check/features.md

               const boxB = [20, 20, 10, 10];
               expect(calculateIoU(boxA, boxB)).toBe(0);
             });
-            // ... more cases
           });

+          describe('recalculateOverallScore', () => {
+              // ... test cases for score overrides ...
+          });
           ```
-    2.  **Component Tests:** For key UI components like `RuleConfiguration` and `ResultsDashboard` to ensure they render correctly given different props.
+    2.  **Component Tests:** For key UI components like `RuleConfiguration` and `EditableScoreCell` to ensure they render correctly and handle user input.
-    3.  **Integration Tests:** Test the interaction between components and hooks (e.g., does clicking "Run Evaluation" correctly call the `useEvaluationManager` hook?).
+    3.  **Integration Tests:** Test the interaction between components and hooks (e.g., does clicking "Run Evaluation" correctly call the `useEvaluationManager` hook and post a message to the worker?).

 *   **Success Metric:** Achieve >80% test coverage for all utility and logic files.
 Achieve >70% coverage for critical UI components.